stolidity/prepush-hook/README.md

 Everything else is automatic!

-I recommend putting precommit-hook in your project's devDependencies to make sure that anyone who may be contributing to your project will have the hook installed.
+I recommend putting prepush-hook in your project's devDependencies to make sure that anyone who may be contributing to your project will have the hook installed.

 ```
 {